Laying it down

 <snip>

-Or better yet wait a heartbeat to find the gap under the truck, push right bar ahead to get a lean, hit throttle, front brake a little, shift weight to lay it on the side, go under trucks center, come out the other side bring it up and keep going. laughingdp
+Or better yet wait a heartbeat to find the gap under the truck, push right bar ahead to get a lean, hit throttle, front brake a little, shift weight to lay it on the side, go under trucks center, come out the other side bring it up and keep going. [laugh]

-Like this?
-Grin
+Like this? ;D

 "Once you accept that a child on the autistic spectrum experiences the world in